srcejon/gs232_star_tracker/README.md

 `./gs232_star_tracker --latitude 51.507572 --longitude -0.127772 --serial-port /dev/ttyS2`

-The program will then wait for RA/Dec of star to track from Stellarium.
+The program will then wait for the RA/Dec of star a to track from Stellarium.

 Then in Stellarium: